yesihaveidea/myrtille/DOCUMENTATION.md

 - Nothing happens when I print with the "Myrtille PDF" redirected printer
 	- Although myrtille dialogs should work (same domain origin policy), ensure you don't have a popup blocker (Chrome have one by default), or disable it or add an exception for the myrtille domain

-- The RDP session continues to run after clicking "Disconnect"
+- The RDP (or SSH) session continues to run after clicking "Disconnect"
-	- Check the RDP server configuration (session disconnect timeout in particular).
+	- Check the RDP (or SSH) server configuration (session disconnect timeout in particular).
 You can setup it automatically by importing the Myrtille "myrtille\bin\RDPSetup.reg" file into registry.

 - Myrtille is slow or buggy
 	- Enable the stats bar to have detailed information about the current connection.
 Check latency and bandwidth, among other things. **Stats, debug and HTML4 buttons can be enabled into css/Default.css (hidden by default)**
 	- Ensure debug is disabled or otherwise logs are not set to "Information" level (Myrtille "Web.Config" file, "system.diagnostics" section, default is "Warning").
 Check logs, if debug is enabled. **FreeRDP logs can be enabled into bin/Myrtille.Services.exe.config ("RemoteSessionLog" key, at the bottom of the file)**.
 Logs are located into the log folder.
 	- If debug is enabled and you are running Myrtille in debug mode under Visual Studio, you will have the FreeRDP window (session display) and console (rdp events) shown to you.
+Same for SSH.
 It may help to debug.
 	- Switch from HTML4 to HTML5 rendering, or inversely (should be faster with HTML5).
 	- Check your network configuration (is something filtering the traffic?) and capabilities (high latency or small bandwidth?).
 	- Ensure buffering is enabled on both client and gateway (see configuration / performance tweaks / Debug (https://github.com/cedrozor/myrtille/blob/master/DOCUMENTATION.md#configuration--performance-tweaks--debug))